Psyclon Nine: Second hiatus (2014)

-Reformed live band and Divine Infekt reissue (2015-2017)
+Reformed live band and Divine Infekt reissue (2015–2017)

 On April 13, 2015, Psyclon Nine created a new official Facebook page and announced a live performance at the L.A.
 Dark United Underground in Los Angeles, CA on May 2, 2015.
 The reformed lineup featured Nero Bellum on vocals, Dorian Starchild on rhythm guitar, Ashes on lead guitar, and Raanen Bozzio on drums.
 They went on to do a few more shows (including a show at Bar Sinister in May 2015), resulting in Psyclon Nine returning as a live band.
 Bozzio was subsequently replaced by Anthem on electronic drums.

 During mid to late 2015 and throughout 2016, Psyclon Nine resolved their former Bandcamp and Kickstarter merchandise controversies by partnering with merchandise management company Black Umbrella based in Las Vegas, NV.
 Psyclon Nine's Bandcamp page was also given a major graphical update in late 2015 and continues to carry older legacy merchandise along with signed albums and new apparel designs for fans to purchase.
 All merchandise shipments to fans have returned to a normal schedule of being sent out every Saturday.

 On October 30, 2016, Psyclon Nine performed a special live set featuring songs exclusively from Divine Infekt, INRI and Crwn Thy Frnicatr.
 They played alongside label mates Dawn of Ashes for the first time in 3 years.
 Nero Bellum was also brought on stage during Dawn of Ashes' song "Poisoning The Steps of Babel" to provide vocals during his verse featured on the album.
 Bellum also provided backing vocals during the chorus.

 On December 22, 2016, via Psyclon Nine's Facebook and Instagram pages, they announced the reissuing of their first album entitled "Divine Infekt".
 It was remastered by Nero Bellum and was made available in CD format and, for the first time ever, 12" vinyl format.
 The album was re-released via Metropolis Records on March 24, 2017.

-During Spring of 2017, Psyclon Nine embarked on a small West Coast and East Coast tour entitled "Infektion Divinum".
+During the spring of 2017, Psyclon Nine embarked on a small West Coast and East Coast tour entitled "Infektion Divinum".
 The tour was scheduled in tandem with the re-release of the band's first album "Divine Infekt".
 Psyclon Nine kept this tour exclusively "electronic" based sets in that it was performing songs from the albums "Divine Infekt", "INRI" and "Crwn Thy Frnicatr".
 This tour also marked the first time the band had ever played in Las Vegas, NV.
 Support acts for the tour included The Vile Augury, Lennon Midnight and Echo Black.
 During this time, Bellum also created a remix for York-based hardcore punk band, Seep Away, for their debut single, 'Trudge'.